amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 There are many reasons to ensemble models but it usually comes down to capturing a deeper understanding of high dimensionality data.
 The more complex a data set, the more it will benefit from additional models, just like additional eyes, in order to capture more nuances scattered around high dimensionality data.

 **Let’s code!**

-This walkthrough leverags the **caret** package for ease of coding but the concept will apply to any models in any statistical programming language.
-Caret allows you to easily switch a code base through the almost 170 models it currently supports by only having to change one variable.
+This walkthrough leverages the **caret** package for ease of coding but the concept will apply to any model in any statistical programming language.
+Caret allows you to easily switch models in a script without having to change much of the code.
+You can easily write a loop and have it run through the almost 170 models that the package currently supports (<a href='http://cran.r-project.org/web/packages/caret/vignettes/caret.pdf' target='_blank'>Max Kuhn keeps adding new ones</a>) by only having to change one variable.

 To get a complete list of the models supported by **caret**:

 ```r
 library(caret)